WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/02-playback/index.md

 :::warning

-WAC do not own a QLab 5 license, so if using QLab 5 on their Mac Mini's you'll be limited to two channels of output ect.
+WAC do not own a QLab 5 license, so if using QLab 5 on their Mac Mini's you'll be limited to two channels of output etc.

 :::